jacobcassidy/anki-global-features/readme.md

 _Anki Advance Typed Cards_ adds and syncs [advance features](#features) and [global card designs](#global-card-designs) across all Anki apps.

+If you're unfamiliar with [Anki](https://apps.ankiweb.net/), in a nutshell, it's a digital flashcard system that uses [spaced-repetition](https://en.wikipedia.org/wiki/Spaced_repetition) to help you retain knowledge in your long-term memory.

 Anki apps are available for the following devices:

 - [AnkiPC](https://apps.ankiweb.net/) (Windows, Mac, or Linux - Free)